nikain28/Movie-Recommendation-System/README.md

 # Implementation

-Our system employs K-Means Clustering and Association Rules to create clusters of similar movies and generate associations between them, enabling accurate and relevant recommendations.
+Employs K-Means Clustering and Association Rules to create clusters of similar movies and generate associations between them, enabling accurate and relevant recommendations.

 # Applications